 These pictures speak for themselves.

 Revitlash is truly one of the best beauty products I’ve tried.
 It works very well, and I think that it is worth every penny.
 The results aren’t as dramatic as what you would get with lash extensions, however I much prefer Revitalash because it grows your own lashes and it is probably significantly cheaper to maintain.
-The one thing I don’t really like about it is the fact that it isn’t very accessible, but I’m hoping more retailers begin to carry it in the near future.
-Overall, I highly recommend it.

 Have you ever tried any lash growth serums?